These are the charities that collect furniture from your home to help those in need

 No. It’s illegal for charities to sell upholstered furniture without the correct fire label – so make sure your sofa has one.
 Other upholstered furniture you might be donating includes lounge chairs and armchairs, and some beds, all of which will need fire labels to be sold.

 To find the fire label, search on the external surfaces of the sofa, such as on the bottom or under cushions.
 It should be firmly attached.

 Not only will arranging a furniture donation help provide a helping hand to those in need but you will be taking steps against climate change.

 The British Heart Foundation (BHF) – one of the main charities that collect furniture – saves 71,000 tonnes of items going to waste a year, including 180,000 sofas.
 By avoiding the landfills BHF estimates that they have been able to save 135,000 tonnes of CO2 emissions being released into the atmosphere.

 What are the charities that collect furniture I can donate to?

 There are multiple charities that collect furniture throughout the UK with a free collection service, rehoming it to a good cause.

 All proceeds will go to the operation of food banks, computer recycling, and a newly found debt advice service.
-The organisation looks to provide between 300-500 homes a year with refurbished free furniture.

-Most Salvation Army shops will take small portable furniture items however, for the larger items such as sofas and beds specialist branches are available in the Luton and Glasgow area.
+Most Salvation Army shops will take small portable furniture items however, for the larger items such as sofas and beds, specialist branches are available in the Luton and Glasgow area.
 Both shops have volunteers willing to come and collect larger donations within the next day.

 The homeless charity offers a free partial house clearance and will collect most good quality items for free as long as pickup falls within 25 miles of one of their branches.
-List of all branches can be found on their website here and proceeds go towards helping the homeless.